MagnusThome/RejsaRubberTrac/pcb/README.md

 This extra board is not needed at all to build the sensor kit!
 The minimum way of putting the kit together is just the five wires between the boards, as you can see on the main page, and nothing else!

 But this board is handy if you want to run the kit from the car's 12V.
-Or if you want to use jumpers to set each sensor's wheel position.
+Or if you want to use jumpers to set a position ID in the sensor name.
 Or to add a power switch.
 Or if you buy the temperature sensor without it's daughter board.
 Here you have a main board to mount it all on.

 A list of all components needed with links to mouser can be found in an Excel sheet here: https://github.com/MagnusThome/RejsaRubberTrac/edit/master/pcb